PulkitChangoiwala/SudokuSolver/README.md

 To run:
 - Clone Repository.
-- Install pygame using comman "pip install pygame"
+- Install pygame using command "pip install pygame"

 To Play
 - Click a box and feed the number.
 Click ENTER.
 If it is correct number than it will be accpted otherwise it will be rejected.